This is part of a series, start here!

 Shared Kernel

-Here, a common contract is defined and referenced by both (or multiple) bounded contexts.
 The key to implementing a shared kernel correctly is to keep its scope as small and limited as possible.

-Another less thoughtful but common approach is to have a shared kernel that holds only dumb components that are needed in more than two Contexts (or Modules), and only when they are needed.
-So a classic example is the Value Object for user IDs: Their structure will depend on our Domain, and they will most definitely be used all over the place, while not holding significant logic.
+Another less thoughtful but common approach is to have a shared kernel that holds only dumb components that are needed in multiple Contexts (or Modules), and only when they are needed.